kushwaharahul2012/30DayLinuxChallenge/Day5-Task/Linux_day5.md

 **Tell me**:
 - Did Nginx install successfully?
+-Yes
-- Is it responding on port 80?
+- Is it responding on port 80? yes confird via ss
 - What does the default page show?
+-“Welcome to Nginx”

 ---